vknabel/custom-keyboards/README.md

 | **Keycaps**    | MBK Legend 40s grey                                    |
 | **Keymap**     | [config/kyria_rev3.keymap](./config/kyria_rev3.keymap) |

-The Kyria is the latest addition to my collection and my first wireless ZMK build.
+The Kyria is my first wireless ZMK build.
 The goal was to get a silent and portable keyboard.
 It has an aggressive pinky-stagger, a large thumb cluster, but no number row.

 ![Kyria build with copper top plate](./images/kyria-keyboard.jpeg)